 Whether you are determined now to start, or you want to finish one in time for a Christmas gift this year, know that all the hard work is absolutely worth it.
 There’s nothing more exciting to me than seeing these packages on my front porch and knowing that my family will treasure these for generations to come.
 I think it’s the best gift you can give to someone.

 We take so many pictures around here, we do 1 family photo book every year.
-I know that seems really overwhelming to a lot of people, but it’s just what we do right now.
-I have split mine into years (January-December) since the time my husband and I were married, and I’m halfway through “2017” as we speak.
+That might seem really overwhelming to a lot of people, but it’s just what we do right now.
+Mine are split into years (January-December) since the time my husband and I were married, and I’m halfway through “2017” as we speak.

-I also do something fun in the beginning pages of each book.
-I like to do a page that is filled with “styles of the day,” “prices of the day,” and some of those things so my posterity can one day be in awe at how “cheap” certain groceries or items cost, and laugh at the clothes that were in style.
+I also do something fun in the beginning pages of each book: A page filled with “styles of the day,” “prices of the day,” and some of those things so my posterity can one day be in awe at how “cheap” certain groceries or items cost, and laugh at the clothes that were in style.
 I love incorporating those additional things in my books.
-I also love to use them as journals when I feel inclined to.
+And I love to use them as journals when I feel inclined to.
 Most of the pages are just pictures, but I love that there are templates just for words, and some with pictures and words.
 It really brings a fun mix to the table.